K9 Mask® on 2020 Shark Tank Season 12, Episode 6

-Lori says: "I love that you created this that you're caring about dogs you should have them for cats too."
+Lori says: "I love that you created this."

 Blake asks: "How much does it cost to make?"

-Blake comments: "I love the part of your story where you are seeing what people are searching for but now more than ever people are searching for masks.
-And I assume they are searching some for masks for dogs but that’s not translating to more sales and that’s where I have the biggest problem with this.
-No one’s buying."
+"I love the part of your story where you are seeing what people are searching for but now more than ever people are searching for masks."

-How each Shark decided to tell us they were not investing in K9 Mask®:
+How did each Shark tell us they were "out"

 Blake Mycoskie: "I love where your heart’s at.
-I have 4 dogs myself and I would do anything to protect them in a challenging situation.
-But like Lori said, I just don’t think that you’ve proven that there is a big enough market that will pull the trigger and spend 59 dollars for this so for that reason, I wish you the best, but I’m out."
+I have four dogs myself and I would do anything to protect them in a challenging situation."

 Kevin O’Leary: "No."

 Mark Cuban: "It’s a good product, like I said earlier, the real problem I have is that the sales aren’t enough.
 So for those reasons I’m out."